 Best practices for disability inclusion and accessibility marketing change over time as technology evolves and culture shifts.
 It’s an ever-evolving journey that depends heavily on the needs of people with disabilities.
 Like other forms of inclusion, accessibility should be a constant commitment that’s embedded into every aspect of your brand campaigns — from conception to execution, and beyond.

-At Google, we’ve made a lot of progress on accessible marketing, but we recognise that there’s plenty of work ahead.
+At Google, we’ve made a lot of progress on accessible marketing, but we recognize that there’s plenty of work ahead.
 Achieving our accessibility goals is a continual process, and we are perpetually learning from it.

 Committing to accessibility in marketing breaks down barriers, which is better for all users.

 One thing we’ve proved over and over again is that accessibility and disability inclusive marketing are good for all people, and the benefits don’t stop there.
 When everyone can fully access and engage with your products, content, and experiences, it’s good for business.
-Brands that prioritise this concept as a human and business imperative will find that it opens up their work to a more diverse audience.
+Brands that prioritize this concept as a human and business imperative will find that it opens up their work to a more diverse audience.
 Committing to accessibility in marketing breaks down barriers and enables brands to be better in their work, which is better for all users.

 Together, we can drive a cultural shift that represents and celebrates people with disabilities as their whole selves.
 A world where everyone can see themselves is one where everyone has what they need to thrive.